Table of Contents

 Flaxseed is one of the richer sources of this alpha-linolenic acid stuff (ALA to the tongue-tied), which is super-necessary for growth and physical development.

-Research has shown that ALA calms inflammation, not only having a marked effect on inflammation-based disorders like heart disease and arthritis, but massively helping with post-workout recovery.
 Tiny flaxseeds are one of nature’s most ALA-rich edibles.
 Just don't drop a flaxseed on shag carpet and expect to find it.
 You've been warned.

 We’ve talked about carbs and fats.
 How’s about flax protein?
 Suffice it to say that a one-hundred gram serving of flax will hand over about 30 grams of protein – about the same as a chicken breast.
 Sprinkling flax into your smoothie or yogurt is basically seasoning your food with protein.
 Or you could try tossing a chicken breast into your humming smoothie-blender.
 We recommend goggles in that case.

 Flax Your Bicep (if you can imagine)